emdnaia/OpenOCD/OpenBSD.md

 ssh_allowed_ips="{6.6.6.6/32, 7.7.7.7/32}"  # IPs allowed for SSH
 wireguard_iface="wg0"                       # WireGuard interface identifier

-# Block Ipv6 - remember hotspot leakage
+# ===== Basic Security Settings =====
+# Block all IPv6 traffic for security
-block quick inet6
+block drop quick inet6

+# we go block-drop
+set block-policy drop
-set skip on lo
+set skip on lo  # Skip loopback traffic

+# Anti-spoofing rule for external interface
+antispoof quick for vio0 inet

+# ---- Scrubbing ----
+# Basic packet scrubbing
+match in on vio0 scrub (no-df random-id max-mss 1440 reassemble tcp)

+#block drop quick from <abusive_ips>
+block return in log on !lo0 proto tcp to port 6000:6010

+# Prevent network access for _pbuild user
+block drop out log proto {tcp udp} user _pbuild

+# ---- DHCP/BOOTP Blocking ----
+# Block broadcast DHCP traffic
+block drop in log quick on vio0 proto udp from any to 255.255.255.255 port 67:68

+# Block all DHCP/BOOTP traffic
+block drop in log quick on vio0 proto udp from any to any port 67:68

+# ---- Block Private Addresses ----
+# Block spoofed private addresses on external interface
+block drop in log quick on vio0 from {10.0.0.0/8 , 172.16.0.0/12, 192.168.0.0/16, 255.255.255.255/32} to any

+# ---- SSH Rule ----
+# Allow SSH from specific IPs
+pass in quick on vio0 proto tcp from {<dynamic_hosts>, $ssh_allowed_ips} to (vio0) port 22 keep state

-# Block all incoming on vio0 but allow outgoing
+# Block all inbound traffic by default
-block in on vio0 all
+block drop in log on vio0 all

 # NAT for outgoing traffic
+match out on egress inet from $wireguard_net to any nat-to (egress:0)
-match out on egress inet from !(egress:network) to any nat-to (egress:0)
+#match out on egress inet from !(egress:network) to any nat-to (egress:0)

-# Allow SSH from specified IPs
+# allow trojan-gfw / hystria2
+pass in log on vio0 proto { tcp, udp } from <dynamic_hosts> to (vio0) port {443} keep state
+# allow DOT
-pass in on vio0 proto tcp from $ssh_allowed_ips to (vio0) port 22 keep state pass out quick on vio0 keep state
+pass in log on vio0 proto { tcp, udp } from <dynamic_hosts> to (vio0) port {853} keep state

+# ---- WireGuard Rules ----
-# Allow only IPs from <dynamic_hosts> to access WireGuard port on vio0
+# Allow WireGuard traffic from dynamic hosts
-pass in on vio0 proto udp from <dynamic_hosts> to any port $wireguard_port keep state pass out on vio0 proto udp to <dynamic_hosts> port $wireguard_port keep state
+pass in quick on vio0 proto udp from <dynamic_hosts> to (vio0) port $wireguard_port keep state pass out quick on vio0 proto udp to <dynamic_hosts> port $wireguard_port keep state

-# Allow all on WireGuard interface
+# Allow all traffic on WireGuard interface
-pass in on $wireguard_iface from $wireguard_net to any pass out on $wireguard_iface from any to $wireguard_net
+pass in on $wireguard_iface from $wireguard_net to any keep state pass out on $wireguard_iface from any to $wireguard_net keep state

-# By default, do not permit remote connections to X11
-block return in on ! lo0 proto tcp to port 6000:6010

-# Port build user does not need network
-block return out log proto {tcp udp} user _pbuild
+# ---- Outbound Traffic ----
+# Allow all outbound traffic
+#pass out on vio0 all flags S/SA keep state
+pass out on vio0 keep state
 ```

+#### C.3.
+(OPTIONAL) Hypervisor Forward Configuration
-- hypervisor forward example to -> pf firewall filtering forward to -> webserver
+- hypervisor forward example to -> openbsd pf firewall filtering forward to -> webserver
-- hypervisor forward via iptables:
+- hypervisor targets can be forwarded via iptables in `/etc/network/interfaces` like:

 ```
 ## Variables
-real_adapter_name="YOUR_ADAPTER_NAME"  # Replace this with the actual adapter name like eth0 or any placeholder backend_server_ip="10.0.0.33"  # New IP instead of 10.9.3.33
+real_adapter_name="ADAPTER_NAME"
+our_pf_firewall="10.10.10.13"  #

 ## Forward port 443 from the real adapter to backend server on port 443
 post-up iptables -t nat -A PREROUTING -i $real_adapter_name -p tcp --dport 443 -j DNAT --to $backend_server_ip:443